kimruddock/pawelgrzybek.github.io/_drafts/rounding-and-truncating-numbers-in-javascript.md

 3.14159 ≈ 3.1415
 ```

 Hopefully you get the difference.
-It makes truncating really useful in precise calculations (although JavaScript probably isn't a good choice at all if you need precise calculations) but you can come across a situation when it may be irreplaceable.
+It makes truncating rarely useful in precise calculations (although JavaScript probably isn't a good choice at all if you need precise calculations) but you can come across a situation when it may be irreplaceable.
 Once example can be when needing to drop decimal places from a pixel value to avoid anti aliasing or weird pixel rounding which is completely different across browser engines.

 ## Rounding numbers in Javascript

 Rounding is straight forward.
-We can round to nearest the integer, round down or round up.
+We can round to the nearest integer, round down or round up.
 JavaScript uses three methods to achieve this:

 - `Math.round()` - rounds to the nearest integer (if the fraction is 0.5 or greater - rounds up)
 - `Math.floor()` - rounds down